 Choose Baking Soda for: Maintenance and managing minor, daily staining on a budget.

 Choose Professional Whitening for: A transformative, fast, and significant color change that changes the actual shade of your teeth.
+For official safety guidelines and information about professional teeth whitening from the UK’s National Health Service, this resource explains why dental-supervised treatment is of gold standard.

 This truth brings us full circle.
 The final irony of using baking soda wrongly in your quest to baking soda whiten teeth is that in attempting to brighten your smile permanently, you are destroying what you are trying to make bright.
 Eroded enamel leads to: